CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * A recovery plan must be created so that the IT system (s) can be booted up again in a regulated manner.
 ### 2.2 Standard measures

-Together with the basic measures, the following measures correspond to the state of the art in the area of ​​"DNS servers".
+Together with the basic measures, the following measures correspond to the state of the art in the field of "DNS servers".

 #### APP.3.6.M10 Selection of a suitable DNS server product

 DNS server products vary in performance and ease of use.
 When procuring such a product, the following aspects should be considered:

 * The DNS server product should have already proven itself in practice.
-* If enough trained personnel already exist for a given product and all functionality requirements are met, this DNS server product should be used.
+* If enough trained personnel already exist for a particular product and all functionality requirements are met, this DNS server product should be used.
 * There are DNS server products whose implementation differs from the standards to DNS (RFC 1034, 1035 etc.).
 It is planned to use different DNS server products to For example, to avoid software monocultures, this should only be done after a compatibility check.
 * If DNSSEC is used, care must be taken to ensure that this is supported by the DNS server product.
 * If the master files are edited manually, it should be tool-supported to check whether the zone file is syntactically correct.